ou-ecolab/ecopad/README.md

-Note that we do not have to do this for every commit of one of the subrepos, only if we want to make those changes available automatically via a single pull command in
+Note that we do not have to do this for every commit of one of the subrepos, only if we want to make a new version of the whole ecopad system.
+(We can pull push and merge happily in the subrepos without affecting what a potential new dev would clone from the top level repo ecopad...

+### Step 2
+Change your fortan example to create two plots (sin and cosine) and add at least one parameter for to the form on the website.
+What happens to the output files of the fortran containers?
+Why does your example container need  access to a subfolder of the webserver root `cybercommons/web/`?
+At the moment we use a javascript library `plotly` to create plots directly in the browser.
+Can you create a container that produces the output from the files produced by the fortran container?